Flavio8699/Project/README.md

    - Open the repository
    - In the sidebar menu, click on CI/CD
    - Click on the status of the first (and only) pipeline (accessible here: [frontend](http://192.168.33.94/gitlab/Owner/lu.uni.e4l.platform.frontend.dev/-/pipelines/2) or [backend](http://192.168.33.94/gitlab/Owner/lu.uni.e4l.platform.api.dev/-/pipelines/1))
-   - Manually release the product to the Production Envirionmnt by clicking on the play-button (next to _'release'_) in the _Release_ stage
+   - Manually release the product to the Production Environment by clicking on the play-button (next to _'release'_) in the _Release_ stage
 2. Go to http://192.168.33.97/

 #### Post conditions: